W427697/Discord-/docs/writing-stories/mocking-modules.md

 ## Using mocked modules in stories

-When you use the `fn` utility to mock a module, you create full [mock functions](https://vitest.dev/api/mock.html) which have many useful methods.
+When you use the `fn` utility to mock a module, you create full [Vitest mock functions](https://vitest.dev/api/mock.html) which have many useful methods.
 For example, you can use the [`mockReturnValue`](https://vitest.dev/api/mock.html#mockreturnvalue) method to set a return value for the mocked function or [`mockImplementation`](https://vitest.dev/api/mock.html#mockimplementation) to define a custom implementation.

 Here, we define `beforeEach` on a story (which will run before the story is rendered) to set a mocked return value for the `getUserFromSession` function used by the Page component: